Does this test have other names?

 LH, FSH, TSH, and prolactin.
 These are all hormones produced by the pituitary gland.

 Partial 21-hydroxylase deficiency.
-High-risk groups for this condition include Ashkenazi
+This condition affects the adrenal glands.
+High-risk groups for this condition include

 What do my test results mean?